Skip to main content

 Policy Violations That Cause Instant Account Death

 Not all policy violations are created equal.
 Meta categorizes violations into three enforcement tiers, and understanding which tier your violation falls into determines whether recovery is a matter of days or months — or whether it is possible at all.
-The following breakdown reflects Meta's 2026 enforcement framework as documented in their Advertising Standards and confirmed through our direct experience with Meta's policy team.
+The following breakdown reflects how Meta's enforcement framework works in practice, drawn from its published Advertising Standards and the recovery patterns we see across advertiser cases.

 Tier 1 — Warning-Level Violations (Recoverable within 24–72 hours): These violations result in individual ad rejections but do not immediately threaten your account.
 They include minor copy issues (using "you" excessively in health contexts), images with slightly too much text overlay, ads that link to pages with slow load times or broken elements, and creative that uses mildly sensational language.
-Tier 1 violations only become dangerous when they accumulate — more than 5 Tier 1 violations in a 30-day period can trigger an automatic account review.
+Tier 1 violations only become dangerous when they accumulate — a cluster of them in a short period can trigger an automatic account review.
 Recovery involves editing or removing the flagged creative and requesting a re-review.

 Tier 2 — Restriction-Level Violations (Recoverable within 7–21 days): These violations trigger immediate account restrictions and require a formal appeal.
 They include misleading claims that cannot be substantiated, before/after imagery without proper disclaimers, landing pages with deceptive pricing or hidden subscription terms, ads that target minors for age-restricted products, and repeat Tier 1 violations.
 Tier 2 violations reduce your Account Health Score to "Yellow" status and impose spending caps.
 Recovery requires a documented appeal that addresses the specific violation, plus evidence that corrective action has been taken.